 So you’ve been thinking about making the switch to cedar roofing but you’re not quite convinced yet?
-Well, let us here at Texas Select Construction, the #1 residential roofing company in Crowley, break it all the way down for you.
+Well, let us here at Texas Select Construction, the #1 residential roofing company in Fort Worth, break it all the way down for you.

 What Exactly Is Cedar Roofing?